wireghoul/dotdotpwn/README.txt

 also could be used in a scripting way using the STDOUT module.

-It's written in perl programming language and can be run either under *NIX or Windows platforms.
+It's written in perl programming language and can be run either under OS X, *NIX or Windows platforms.
 It's the first Mexican tool included in BackTrack Linux (BT4 R2).

 Fuzzing modules supported in this version: